Lava Man: Legacy

 Lava Man won 7 Grade 1 races, ranking him as the all-time leader among California-breds.
 He scored nine triple digit Beyer Speed Figures during his career and set two course records.
 His earnings of nearly $5.2 million place him third on the list of leading California-bred earners, behind Best Pal ($5,668,245) and Tiznow ($6,427,830).
 He and Game on Dude are the only horses to win the signature race at each of Southern California's major thoroughbred racetracks in one year, and he equalled Native Diver's record of winning three consecutive Hollywood Gold Cups.
 Lava Man was the first horse in a generation to win a Grade 1 race on dirt and turf in the same year, and he is the only horse to win a North American Grade 1 race on dirt, turf, and an artificial racing surface.
 He is the all-time leading earner among claimers and is arguably the greatest claim in racing history.

 Lava Man made an appearance at the Thoroughbred Classic Horse Show held at the Rancho Mission Viejo Riding Park in order to demonstrate the versatility of retired racehorses.
 Handled by Sommer Smith of NexStar Ranch, he won all three classes in which he was entered – War Horse, War Horse Showmanship and Spirit of a Winner.

 On April 20, 2015, Lava Man's induction into the National Museum of Racing and Hall of Fame was announced.
-The horse's formal induction took place during ceremonies on August 7, 2015 in Saratoga Springs, NY.
+The horse's formal induction took place during ceremonies on August 7, 2015, in Saratoga Springs, New York.
 "I didn't think he'd get in the Hall of Fame," said Kenly.
 "He never did much outside of California.
 What an honor."
 O'Neill said, "He's family to me and to everyone connected with him.
 You are lucky if you get a horse like this once in a lifetime."